Anonymous living, can it be done?

 Where to begin

 You don’t have to worry about being judged or scrutinized by your friends or colleagues.
-You’re energized by the prospect of living life on your own terms and at your own pace.
-But, whatever your feelings, you’d be safe in the knowledge that you won’t be watched or followed by a distant company or individual – right? not being able to have anonymous living.
+You’re energized by the prospect of living on your terms and at your own pace.

-“But we also require a private self — an interior space where we may dwell on our own thoughts and feelings without being influenced by others, where we can simply be with our own psyche.”
+“But we also require a private self, an interior space where we may dwell on our thoughts and feelings without being influenced by others, where we can simply be with our psyche.”
 Both play a role in shaping our personalities.
-Our wellbeing can easily be interrupted if one or the other is missing.”
+Our well-being can quickly be interrupted if one or the other is missing.”

 Researchers from Carnegie Mellon University in Pennsylvania published a study in 2013 that involved in-depth interviews with dozens of internet users across four continents.

 For example, one interviewee established an anonymous online forum for English learners to practice their language abilities.
-They were able to better handle various aspects of their lives as a result of their anonymity and anonymous living.
+They could better handle various aspects of their lives due to their anonymity and anonymous living.

-One participant stated that he used message boards to assist people with technical issues, but that the internet’s detached character allowed him to avoid unwelcome obligations.
-Furthermore, anonymity in a public setting such as the internet can assist protect personal security.
+One participant stated that he used message boards to assist people with technical issues, but the Internet’s detached character allowed him to avoid unwelcome obligations.
+Furthermore, anonymity in a public setting such as the Internet can help protect personal security.

 Anonymity

 The 44 participants “had motivation, at one point or another, to seek anonymity,” the researchers stated.
-However, while most internet users would desire to remain anonymous, most do not believe it is totally attainable, according to Pew Research Center research from 2013.
+However, according to Pew Research Center’s 2013 research, while most internet users desire to remain anonymous, most do not believe it is attainable.

-A meta-analysis conducted earlier this year in the Journal of Communication looked into the “privacy paradox,” or the idea that, while individuals value privacy, they don’t do much to protect it in practice.
+A meta-analysis conducted earlier this year in the Journal of Communication examined the “privacy paradox,” or the idea that while individuals value privacy, they don’t do much to protect it in practice.

 Our approach to privacy has become more casual.
 One could argue that not disclosing at least some information is even harmful.
-Career advisors all around the world stress the value of having a fully fleshed-out public LinkedIn photo that includes your entire name, headshot, employment history, and other details.
+Career advisors worldwide stress the value of having a fully fleshed-out public LinkedIn photo that includes your name, headshot, employment history, and other details.

 Personal Information